Goodwill to Assets Ratio

 Goodwill is an asset that can’t be sold individually or separately, while other intangible assets can.
 It will always stick with the company and can be written off entirely if the business stops operating.
 This is one of the reasons why goodwill to assets ratio is important.
 The ratio can help determine how much of the assets are sellable.
 By knowing goodwill to asset, companies can know the portion of assets that hold real monetary value.

 Small goodwill to assets indicates that most of the assets of the company are items that way easier to sell compared to the goodwill—which can only be sold along with the company.
 Still, that does not mean all of these items are easily liquidated still.
 Some of them are fixed assets or copyright that are still hard to trade with cash but not as hard as goodwill.

 On the contrary, companies with large goodwill to assets ratio are more likely to experience volatility in the value of their assets.
 For instance, if a company has total assets of $200 million but $100 million of them is in the form of goodwill, trouble may arise if the company is involved in a scandal at some point.
-It may lose the customer base as well as the reputation of the brand name that can significantly hurt the company valuation.
+It may lose the customer base as well as the reputation of the brand name which can significantly hurt the company's valuation.

-Furthermore, like most metrics, there’s no perfect value for goodwill to assets ratio.
+Furthermore, like most metrics, there’s no perfect value for the goodwill to assets ratio.
 Analysts shall compare this indicator from multiple companies in the same industry as needed.
 That way, they can determine the standard for that particular field.

 Goodwill To Assets Ratio Conclusion

 - The goodwill to assets ratio is a metric measuring the proportion of goodwill among total assets.